ordina-jworks/ordina-jworks.github.io/_posts/2016-04-25-ryan-de-gruyter-angularjs-components.md

 Bindings define the components API, in the above case there are 4 bindings.
 Our previous example declared this component but we only noticed 3 inputs and 1 output.
-Apparently there is a fourth input called showSelected.
+Apparently there is a fourth input called _showSelected_.
 We can guess that it's a flag for showing the selected currency.
 But as a new developer, we cannot be sure.